Writer / Kathi Moore

 The healing power of pets is undeniable.
 Research shows that companion animals have had a significant effect on individuals suffering from PTSD and TBI.
 Greg Sexton, a vet with PTSD and owner of Patton, a black lab mix, says the dog brought him out of his shell.
 “She’s there for me 100 percent of the time,” he says.

 The HSHC has a special fund for the Pets Healing Vets program.
+If you are part of this program and want to take care of your furry friend, visit Pet Checkers with him or her.
 Most of the vets involved are referred by the Counseling Department of the Veteran’s Administration (VA).
 But these same men and women are often financially or otherwise incapable of caring for a pet.
 The HSHC works closely with each vet to follow up on any financial and/or medical concerns with the pet.
 The pet adoption is free, often monthly food is free, and veterinarian care is subsidized—for the life of the pet.
 It is truly a mission which the HSHC believes changes and even saves lives on both sides of the leash.

 Justin & Megan Morseth understand the great need for vets and were the catalyst for the program two years ago.
 What should have been a joyous time in their lives, the birth of their baby, triggered severe PTSD depression in Justin that had him in his basement, about to end his own life.
 Their Siberian Husky, Samson, followed him downstairs and calmly laid his head on Justin’s lap.
 The dog stayed with him, calming him, and likely saving his life.